 Open GD Dataset Writer now, select project (if different than current) and dataset and open Field mapping.
 All the fields should be already mapped to the correct metadata fields and you can easily do the mapping to source metadata in reformat component.

 Combination of these two techniques allows you to create simple loading graphs very quickly using CSV Reader, Reformat, and GD Dataset Writer.
-See how to map single data source within a minute.
+See how to map single data source within a minute (the link requires Adobe Flash Player).

 Extracting from other sources